lambdaclass/concrete/ROADMAP.md

       interpreter fixed-width mode that would shrink EXPECTED_DIVERGE to empty, and interpreter support for the INTERP_UNSUPPORTED shapes.
 The full interpreter-vs-compiled harness is item 18 (needs #18a).
+      The generator must cover the recurring TYPE/SLOT-DERIVATION-THROUGH- REFERENCES family that the 2026-06-18 workload passes proved is still bug-prone (see 44h) — specifically: array READS through a ref/ptr (C10), array WRITES through a ref/ptr (44h), non-i64 element widths (u8/i16/i32 stride), void/Unit payload and result slots (enum payloads, if-expression results), and nested aggregate writes through a ref (`(&mut s).a.b[i] = v`).
+These are exactly the shapes where lowering must choose a storage type or stride and historically defaulted to i64/Unit.
     - 44g.
 [OPEN] Fix reference-typed return lowering as defense-in-depth after the no-returned-refs invariant makes it unreachable from safe code.
 Finding (2026-06-13): returning a reference-typed value materialized from a